sjs-code-foundry/car-servicing/README.md

 -   [x] Enable add button for list of Weekly Checks in settings
 -   [x] Add Entry Field that displays on clicking add button
 -   [x] Refactor Weekly Check list to download from settings (not hardcoded)
--   [ ] Fix Weekly Checks form so that it takes the weekly check list from the firebase DB
+-   [x] Fix Weekly Checks form so that it takes the weekly check list from the firebase DB
 -   [ ] Sort aesthetics of drag & drop list to look like rest of app

 #### User Experience

 -   [x] Add picture icon for users
+-   [ ] Implement colour changes to border to indicate state of firebase connection
 -   [ ] Ensure all added features scale properly for all screen sizes and orientations
+-   [ ] Round percentages in Weekly Check History (Weekly Jobs column)

 ### v0.5.0-alpha